-In a two-dimensional motion, instantaneous speed v0 is a positive constant.
-Then which of the following is necessarily true?
+In a two-dimensional motion, the instantaneous speed of a particle remains constant at a positive value \(v_0.\) Which of the following statements must always be true?

-3. The acceleration of the particle is necessarily in the plane of motion.
+3. The particle’s acceleration always lies in the plane of motion.

-4. The particle must be undergoing a uniform circular motion.
+4. The particle necessarily moves in a uniform circular path.

 Hint: \(v=\frac{dr}{dt}\)